Ing Cup

 The Ing Cup (应氏杯 (Yīng Shì Bēi)) is an international Go tournament with a cash prize of over US$400,000.
 It was created by, and is named after, Ing Chang-ki.
 The tournament is held once every four years and hence often nicknamed the Go Olympics.

 In the 7th Ing Cup, held in 2012/13, Fan Tingyu defeated Park Junghwan and became the youngest Ing Cup winner in history.
 In the semifinal, Fan defeated Xie He, and Park defeated Lee Chang-ho.

 Overview

 The Ing Cup is sponsored by Ing Chang-ki Weichi Educational Foundation, Yomiuri Shimbun, the Nihon-Kiin, and Kansai-Kiin, and is held every four years (and thus often nicknamed Go Olympics).
 The competition has its own special rules.
-The time allotment is three hours for each player, with no byoyomi; instead, players who run out of time pay a two-point penalty to receive an extra twenty minutes, and can receive extra time this way at most twice.
+There is no byoyomi; instead, players who run out of time pay a two-point penalty to receive some extra time.
+The precise amount of time has varied historically; in the 10th cup final in 2024, the time allotment was three and a half hours for each player, with a two-point penalty to receive an extra 35 minutes, and players could receive extra time this way at most three times.
 The komi is 8 points, but Black wins ties.
-The first rounds are knockouts, while the semi-finals and finals are a best-of-three and best-of-five respectively.
+The first rounds are single-elimination knockouts, the semifinals are best-of-three, and the finals are best-of-five (except in 2023, when the final was best-of-three).